bx9900/mcp/src/aws-serverless-mcp-server/README.md

 You can download the AWS Serverless MCP Server from GitHub.
 To get started using your favorite code assistant with MCP support, like Q Developer, Cursor or Cline.

 Add the following code to your MCP client configuration.
 The Serverless MCP server uses the default AWS profile by default.
-You only need to set the AWS_PROFILE if you want to use a different profile.
-Adjust the region and log level as necessary.
+Specify a value in AWS_PROFILE if you want to use a different profile.
+Similarly, adjust the AWS Region and log level values as needed.
 ```json
 {
   "mcpServers": {